-Helping to Build and Strengthen the Economy of North Brevard County, Florida
+Helping to Build and Strengthen the Economy of Brevard County, Florida

 COVID-19 Information and Resources

-If your North Brevard business has been impacted adversely by the COVID-19 pandemic, please schedule an online meeting with NBEDZ staff (by clicking HERE) to determine what programs and assistance might be available.
+If your north Brevard County business has been impacted adversely by the COVID-19 pandemic, please schedule an online meeting with the North Brevard Economic Development Zone (NBEDZ) staff (by clicking HERE) to determine what programs and assistance might be available.

 For a listing of federal and state programs and resources available to businesses during the COVID-19 crisis, visit the website of the Economic Development Commission of Florida's Space Coast by clicking HERE: